-TENNYSON m English (Rare)
+Tennyson m English (Rare)

-being a medieval form of DENIS
+being a medieval form of Denis

 .
 A notable bearer of the surname was British poet Alfred Lord Tennyson (1809-1892).

-WILSON m English
+Watson m English

-From an English surname meaning "son of WILLIAM
+From an English surname meaning "son of Wat"

 .
 The surname was borne by Woodrow Wilson (1856-1924), the American president during World War I.

-XIMENO m Medieval Spanish
+Ximeno m Medieval Spanish

 Medieval Spanish or Basque name of uncertain meaning.
-It is possibly a form of SIMON
+It is possibly a form of Simon 1

 , though it may in fact derive from Basque seme

-YANCY m English
+Yancy m & f English